MicrosoftDocs/win32/desktop-src/TaskSchd/monthlytrigger-monthsofyear.md

 ---
 title: MonthlyTrigger.MonthsOfYear property
-description: For scripting, gets or sets the months of the year during which the task runs. ms.assetid: 'cf26a815-7f4f-4b7a-8db8-a4bd9b77cf49'
+description: For scripting, gets or sets the months of the year during which the task runs. | MonthlyTrigger.MonthsOfYear property ms.assetid: 'cf26a815-7f4f-4b7a-8db8-a4bd9b77cf49'
 keywords:
 - MonthsOfYear property Task Scheduler